 What piece of art that you have created is your favorite, and why?

 Do or Die (pictured above).
 It represents the socially conscious and activism hip hop movement that I grew up listening to.

 Do or Die is a depiction of character Radio Raheem from Spike Lee’s 1989 film Do The Right Thing.
-To me Raheem represents hip hop culture in a way that elevates and celebrates socially conscious protest hip hop such as rap group Public Enemy’s Fight the Power (Listen on Spotify or Apple Music).
-Do or Die honors young black men in our communities who fall victim to violence at the hands of the police such as the Radio Raheem Character in the movie.
+To me, Raheem represents hip hop culture in a way that elevates and celebrates socially conscious protest hip hop such as rap group Public Enemy’s Fight the Power.
+Do or Diehonors young black men in our communities who fall victim to violence at the hands of the police such as the Radio Raheem Character in the movie.
 Do The Right Thing was inspired by real-life incidents, and the movie ends with a dedication to “families of Eleanor Bumpurs, Michael Griffith, Arthur Miller, Edmund Perry, Yvonne Smallwood and Michael Stewart,” all black New Yorkers who had been killed in the years leading up to the film’s release.

 Is there an artist represented in the MMFA’s collection whose work speaks strongly to you?

 Do you have an all-time favorite work of art, and have you seen it in person?
 If you have, how did you feel in the moment?

 Ernie Barnes’ The Sugar Shack.
 No, I have not seen it in person.

 Tell us about your most preferred place to be on earth.
 What role, if any, has the energy of that place helped shape you as an artist?

 The King’s Canvas studio.
 It provides the artistic ambiance that I need in order to foster creativity.